 - Men are more likely to be “fixers,” whereas women are better at nurturing and supporting, often by just “being there” and/or listening.

 - Men bond around sports activities the most, while women connect around such things as dining and watching movies—at home or out—and shopping.
 Both men and women say that communication is a big part of the shared activity, though.

 - Men favor a “shoulder to shoulder” approach to making friends—common bonding activities are sports, a hobby, the military.
 Women, on the other hand, don’t necessarily need such commonalities in order to strike up a friendship.

 - Men place much less of a value on frequent contact and communication than women.

 - Men may be slightly less prone to confronting a male friend regarding his off-putting behavior and/or to losing a guy friend over an interpersonal issue.

-As Greif states, there are also a lot of similarities between men’s and women’s friendships, including valuing such traits as trust, loyalty, understanding, and dependability; valuing the importance of friendship; and having a tendency to make friends through their partners and significant others.
+As Greif states, there are also a lot of similarities between male bonding and female bonding, including valuing such traits as trust, loyalty, understanding, and dependability; valuing the importance of friendship; and having a tendency to make friends through their partners and significant others.